 Not all of the countries use the same power supply.
 When traveling you need to know what is the power supply of the destination country.
 This means if you are not using adequate apparatus for the compatible voltage you might easily end up with burned or seriously damaged apparatus in your hands.
 Some countries operate on 100-120 voltage, but in most of the countries, the main supply is between 220-240 volts.

 You should always read the label of your equipment to see if the input is compatible with the country’s voltage.
 Some electronic devices such as a camera or phone charger will work with both voltage standards while other such as hair dryer will work only with one type of current.
 The thing is if you want to use your devices when traveling internationally you’ll need an appropriate plug shape for you to be able to plug your electronics in that foreign outlet.
 And plug shapes can vary from country to country.
+You can as well buy one universal travel adapter that you can use in most of the countries.
 It’s good to check on that before you go.

 You probably don’t want to bother with payments and mortgage or tax bills while you are all relaxed, stretched on some beautiful beach, soaking up the sun.
 Even though the companies may have an available online payment system, pay off your monthly bills before you leave, or set them to automatic payment.
 In that way, you’ll certainly avoid any additional fees for late payments as well.